megatron-github/Search-Engine-Optimization/README.md

 1. They want searching to be faster on a large set of tweets.
 2. They want to return the top 5 most recent tweets instea of a single tweet.
 3. They want to be able to handle search operators like logical operators such as `& (AND)`, `| (OR)`, and `!
 (NOT)`, as well as grouping by parentheses `()`.
+4. Between each logical operators are words, not phrase.

 ## Background